MicrosoftDocs/PlayReady/Docs/Packaging/content-encryption-modes.md

 ## Signaling the ALGID in the PlayReady Header

 The PlayReady Header is an XML document usually included in the header of a content file or stream.
-It describes the PlayReady attributes needed, for a client to decrypt this content.
+It describes the PlayReady attributes needed for a client to decrypt this content.
 The PlayReady Header has its own specification and versioning.
 For more information, see [PlayReady Header Specification](../Specifications/playready-header-specification.md).

 &nbsp;